trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   Trilinos_ENABLE_ThyraEpetraExt=""

-Every TriBITS SE package is assumed to have tests and/or examples so TriBITS defines the following cache varaibles as well (with the initial default values)::
+Every TriBITS SE package is assumed to have tests and/or examples so TriBITS defines the following cache variables as well (with the initial default values)::

   Teuchos_ENABLE_TESTS=""